-There are a few Georgia beaches that are simple day trips from Atlanta, but most options are best suited for a oceanside beach vacation.
-We’ll tell you what seaside beach is closest to Atlanta, and give you the scoop on 10+ more drivable favorites.
+There are a few Georgia beaches that are simple day trips from Atlanta, but most options are best suited for an ocean beach vacation.
+We’ll tell you what seaside beach is closest to Atlanta, and give you the scoop on several more driveable favorites.

-The closest beach to Atlanta technically may be at a lake, but when I think of beach, I’m really thinking about oceanside family getaways searching for sea shells, or fun weekend getaways that include restaurants with amazing seafood caught nearby.
+The closest beach to Atlanta technically may be at a lake, but when I think of the beach, I’m really thinking about ocean waves and searching for sea shells!
+Or fun weekend getaways that include restaurants with amazing seafood caught nearby.

 Tybee Island is sometimes called Savannah's Beach because it’s so close to the city.
 In fact, you could stay in Savannah and enjoy a city and sand vacation like we did recently.
 But how far is Savannah from Atlanta?
 It’s about 3.5 hours, or if you’d rather measure the distance from Atlanta to Savannah in miles, it’s around 250 miles, making Tybee Island the closest beach to Atlanta, and perfect for quick getaways.

 In addition to enjoying the sandy shoreline, be sure to check out Sea Kayak Georgia for a tour of the marshes and waterways around the island.